alvinj/Sbtmkdirs/README.md

 ### Supply the project name on the command line

-You can also supply the project name on the command line when invoking `sbtmkdirs`, so this approach also works:
+As a new feature (compared to my older shell script), you can also supply the project name on the command line when invoking `sbtmkdirs`:

 ````
 $ sbtmkdirs Foo